simp/simp-doc/docs/changelogs/latest.rst

 * Ensure that the polkit user is managed by default and placed into the supplementary group bound to the 'gid' option on '/proc', if one is set.
   This is necessary to work around issues with 'hidepid' > 0.
-* Made the entire main class inert on unsupported OSs and log a warning on the server that can be disabled.
+* Made the entire main class inert on unsupported OSs; logs a warning on the server that can be disabled.

 pupmod-simp-pupmod